Matt-Blake/VHDL-Computer/README.md

 There are currently no known issues

 ## Contact
-If you encounter any issues or questions with the preprocessing, please contact Matt Blake by email at matt.blake.mb@gmail.com
+If you encounter any issues, please contact Matt Blake by email at matt.blake.mb@gmail.com